joannakl/learning-open-source/_articles/open-is-an-attitude/opening-your-future.md

 * Read [Why I love Contributing to Open Source](https://www.errietta.me/blog/open-source/) by Errietta Kostala

 ### Career
+Whether or not you have goals to work in open source, there's no doubt the experiences, skills and stories you build will influence not only your career success, but even where you choose to go from here.

 * Read [7 Skills to Land Your Open Source Dream Job](https://opensource.com/business/14/4/open-source-job-skills) - [Jason Hibbits](https://opensource.com/users/jhibbets)